Direct numerical simulation of inflow boundary-layer turbulence effects on cavity flame stabilisation in a model scramjet combustor: Acknowledgements

 \section{Acknowledgements}

 This work is supported by the National Science Foundation of China (Grant Nos.
-52276096 and 92270203), GHfund C (202302032372), and the “Emerging Engineering Interdisciplinary-Young Scholars Project, Peking University, the Fundamental Research Funds for the Central Universities”.
+92270203 and 52276096).
+J.F. also gratefully acknowledges the support of UK Engineering and Physical Sciences Research Council (EPSRC) through the Computational Science Centre for Research Communities (CoSeC) and the UK Turbulence Consortium (Grant No. EP/X035484/1).
+This work used the ARCHER2 UK National Supercomputing Service (https://www.archer2.ac.uk).
+Part of the numerical simulations was also performed on the High Performance Computing Platform of CAPT of Peking University.
 The support from the Royal Society (IEC\textbackslash NSFC\textbackslash 223421) is also acknowledged.
-Part of the numerical simulations was performed on the High Performance Computing Platform of CAPT of Peking University.